MarkChase3/judd_lib/README.md

 # JUDD_LIB

 ## What this is exactly?
-This is a library of single header independet modules, that can create big applications when used together or with others APIs.
+This is a library of single header independent modules, that can create big applications when used together or with others APIs.

 ## Why that name?
 Donald Judd was a freaking cool guy, one of the first minimalistic thinkers.
 As this API is destined to be the simpler as possible, I decided to homage his work.